 8 Ways You Can Ruin Your Credit

-It can take money, sometimes even years to build a good credit score.
-But you can ruin a good credit score in the blink of an eye.
-All it takes is a few credit card swipes and a few missed payments and your credit score is trashed for the next few years.
-Here are eight ways to ruin your credit that you obviously want to avoid.
+Although it takes a while to build a good credit score, you can ruin it in the blink of an eye.
+All it takes is a bit of overspending and a few missed payments and your credit score can be damaged for several years.
+Here are eight ways to ruin your credit that you want to avoid.

-If you move and don’t pay your last cable or electric bill, the companies will come after you for payment.
+If you ignore a past due bill for whatever reason, the company will undoubtedly come after you for payment.
 They’ll call you and send letters for a few months to attempt to get you caught up.
 If that fails, they'll get debt collectors involved.
-Once a debt collector takes over the account, they’ll add the delinquency to your credit report, which will ruin your credit and your ability to have applications approved in the future.
+Once a debt collector takes over the account, they’ll add the delinquency to your credit report, which will hurt your credit and ability to have applications approved in the future.

 Many people become victims of identity theft because someone they knew and trusted opened accounts in their name.
 Keep your personal information safe to prevent anyone from gaining access to your accounts or opening new accounts in your name.
 This includes your bank account, credit card numbers, and especially your social security number.

 Once you've ruined your credit score, getting a better one takes a lot of time and on-time payments.
-The mistakes you made will follow you for at least seven years, but fortunately they won't look as bad if you turn your bad habits around and start being responsible with your credit.
+The mistakes you made will follow you for at least seven years (10 for bankruptcies), but fortunately, they won't look as bad if you turn your bad habits around and start being responsible with your credit.